 A new lighthouse was built in 1875 using interchangeable cast-iron sections so it could be dismantled and moved should the ocean ever encroach upon it.
 Severe erosion forced the lighthouse to be relocated 1.3 miles inland in 1889.

 In the Nature Center, visitors will find live animals and exhibits about the habitats and natural history of the park.
-Educational programs are offered throughout the year, including nature walks, beach explorations and a class on the art of fish printing.
+Educational programs are offered throughout the year, including walks with a naturalist, beach explorations and turtle talks.

 Be sure to walk out on the Marsh Boardwalk - and bring your camera and binoculars.
 It takes you across the marsh to a hammock and a deck that overlooks a tidal creek - a prime bird watching perch.

-Want to stay more than a day?
+Want to stay more than a day on Hunting Island?
 No problem.
 The park features 186 campsites and one fully-furnished cabin.
 Click here to make your reservation.